Roisin-Fallon/Data-Representation-Project-2019/README.md

 3. Download and unzip this file.
 Save the unziped file to a location on your desktop where it is easily accessible
 4. Open the command line and navigate to the location of your downloaded file using a series of cd commands

+### Footer:
+In the footer of each of the html pages I have included social networ icon bar which link towards twitter, gmail that I created for Life N Motion Gym, a youtube tutorial to a fitness video etc.

-## Command to create virtual machine
+### Command to create virtual machine
 1. python -m venv venv
 2. Create a temporary .gitignore file using the vi .gitignore make sure to change to INSERT venv by typing INSERT then on top venv/ then press esc :wq.
 The following should be found in your .gitignore venv/ *config.py __pycache__
 3.  .\venv\Scripts\activate.bat